-So, you’ve written a fantastic cover letter and been invited to a job interview – great job!Now it’s time to prepare for that all-important conversation.
+So, you’ve, improved your CV by learning a foreign language, written a fantastic cover letter and been invited to a job interview – great job!Now it’s time to prepare for that all-important conversation.
 Any job interview is always going to be nerve-wracking, but even more so if you’re doing the interview in your second language.

 Anyone will tell you that being prepared is the most important key to success in these situations, and that covers not only dressing well and knowing the role inside and out but also making an impression with your language.
 We’ve compiled the most important phrases to keep in mind as you try to impress your interviewer, from the moment you step through the door to following up afterwards.
 With these phrases, you’ll be one step closer to securing your dream job!